antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 # Key Learnings

-By completing this chapter, I have learned how to:
+During this chapter, I learned that:

-- Navigate the Microsoft Intune Admin Center.
+- The Microsoft Intune Admin Center is the primary portal used to manage organisational devices.
-- Understand the purpose of each major administrative area.
+- The Dashboard provides an overview of the Microsoft Intune environment.
-- Identify where devices, users and groups are managed.
+- The Devices section is used to monitor and manage enrolled devices.
-- Locate application management.
+- Users and Groups are managed through Microsoft Entra ID and are used throughout Intune.
-- Locate Endpoint Security.
+- Applications can be deployed remotely to enrolled devices.
-- Locate reporting features.
+- Endpoint Security centralises security policies used to protect managed devices.
-- Locate Tenant Administration.
+- Reports provide information about device compliance, application deployment and tenant health.

-This chapter has provided me with a solid understanding of the Microsoft Intune Admin Center and prepared me for the practical configuration tasks covered in the following chapters.
+- Tenant Administration contains settings that apply to the Intune environment as a whole.

 ---

-# Skills Developed
+# Skills Demonstrated

-Throughout this chapter, I developed practical experience in:
+During this chapter, I demonstrated practical experience in:

 - Navigating the Microsoft Intune Admin Center.
 - Understanding the purpose of the main administrative areas.
-- Identifying where common administrative tasks are performed.
+- Locating common administrative features.
 - Developing a basic understanding of endpoint management.
-- Producing technical documentation using Markdown.
+- Producing technical documentation using GitHub and Markdown.

 ---